 But for me, if I had to pick ONE thing that for me, above all else, creates a ‘great’ picture, it’s emotional connection – in two very distinct different ways.
+Photographing emotion can be difficult but I find that ensuring there is emotional connection in these two ways is key to achieving it.

 EMOTIONAL CONNECTION BETWEEN YOUR SUBJECTS